Nghuynh07/Dropdown-Menu/README.md

 # Dropdown-Menu

-Simple dropdown menu using HTML and CSS smooth transition and Vanilla Javascript manipulated the dropdown background when an item is mouseover/mouseout.
+Simple dropdown menu using HTML, CSS and Vanilla Javascript to manipulated the dropdown background when an item is mouseover/mouseout.

 <p align='center'>